f440/git-zone/README.md

 ## Environment Variables

-`zone.setup` hooks receive two environment variables:
+`zone.setup` hooks receive one environment variable:

 - `WORKTREE_ROOT` – The repository path returned by `git worktree list`.

-- `ZONE_DIR` – The directory path of the worktree that was just created.
+The hook runs with the current directory set to the worktree directory (use `$PWD` if you need the absolute path).

 ## Integration Examples